RehabMan/OS-X-Null-Ethernet/README.md

 In addition, it can be built supporting any of these OS X targets: 10.8, 10.7, or 10.6.

 For greatest compatibility, the provided build is SDK 10.6 targeting 10.6.

-### 32-bit Builds

-This project does not support 32-bit builds.
-It is coded for 64-bit only.

 ### Source Code: